zimmerrol/attention-is-all-you-need-keras/README.md

-# attention-is-all-you-need-keras
+# Attention is all you need (keras)
-Implementation of the Transformer architecture described by Vaswani et al. in "Attention Is All You Need"
+Implementation of the Transformer architecture described by Vaswani et al. in "Attention Is All You Need" using the [Keras Utility & Layer Collection (kulc)](https://github.com/FlashTek/keras-layer-collection).